gwilcox019/PPSE/Modulateur/TP4/TP4_notes.md

 ...
 #end if
 ```
-- When enabled, we instanciate some more variables, and we measure time before calling the block function, as well as after it returns.
+- When enabled, we instantiate some more variables, and we measure time before calling the block function, as well as after it returns.
 We then compute the elapsed time.
 - We keep track of the min and the max by storing them in an array and comparing after each iteration.
 We initialize those arrays at value +Infinity (for the min array) and -Infinity (for the max array).
 - We keep track of the average by adding the time for each iteration, then dividing it by the number of iteration for this SNR.
 - We compute the percentage by dividing by the total elapsed time, excluding the time spent computing.